sreeram-io/project-zeus/src/data/interview/best-javascript-interview-question.md

 (e) myFunc is called using template literals.

 I solved this using Deductive reasoning.
 Because of (a) and (b), we know that myFunc2 cannot be an object because 2 objects are not equal.
 Hence myFunc2 has to be a primitive value.
 With (c) in mind, when using the type coercing equality (==), Javascript tries to coerce the value of one of the values to a primitive type.
-In this case it converts the object to a string which becomes '[object Object]'.
+In this case it converts the object to a string by calling the inbuilt toString method which returns '[object Object]'.
 So we could solve the first test by writing this:

 ```js
 var myFunction = function () {